 Situations in Redshirting

-In the instance of a voluntary redshirt going poorly, transferring schools may present better opportunities for you as the student-athlete.
+In the instance of a voluntary redshirt going poorly, transferring schools may present better opportunities for you as a student-athlete.
 There have been a few high-profile transfer stories in college football in the past decade, notably one at North Carolina State University (NC State).
 Russell Wilson redshirted at NC, gained a starting job, was drafted to play baseball, lost his starting job (and scholarship), and transferred without using a year of eligibility.
 He was able to do this using NCAA bylaws regarding graduate transfers, but he would have lost a year of eligibility for transferring had he not taken the redshirt year at NC State to make academic progress.

 The new redshirt rule, enacted in 2018, allows a student-athlete to participate in some games without losing eligibility for the whole season.
 The athlete can benefit by keeping your eligibility without feeling the performance gap from your teammates.
 Yet, there are still cases where it would seem to make sense for a player or team to mutually agree on a redshirt, but it doesn't happen.
 Three high-profile quarterbacks in recent years have had intriguing situations revolving around redshirts: Justin Fields (UGA), Jalen Hurts (Bama), and Tate Martell (Ohio St).